suicide to Hope T4F

 Imagine a community where everyone considering suicide is supported to keep safe, and then to find opportunities to recover and grow through their suicide experiences.
 LivingWorks’ suicide to Hope workshop offers clinicians and other professionals the understanding, framework, and tools to offer this kind of hope to people with previous suicide experiences who are currently safe.
 By attending the three-day suicide to Hope Training for Facilitators (T4F) you can learn to present the one-day workshop and equip helping professionals with these essential skills.

 The T4F is an experiential, practical process with coaching and learning processes designed to prepare you for presenting suicide to Hope.
-At this time, the T4F is only open to existing LivingWorks trainers.
 The first step to attending is to complete the application form, which includes your contact information, background, and plans for implementing suicide to Hope training.
 Once you’ve submitted the application, we’ll contact you within five days to discuss your application and provide support for next steps.
 Applications will be reviewed with consideration of individual responses as well as the needs of our international trainer network.

 Following a successful application, the three-part T4F process provides a foundational learning experience for prospective suicide to Hope facilitators: